ELOBO5/ELOBO5/README.md

 # Hi there, I’m Elicia 👋🏽

-I completed the 3 month Full Stack Developer Bootcamp at futureproof in October 2021 and am currently working as an Applications Support Analyst (onsite at Leidos) 👩🏽‍💻
+Graduate of the 3 month Full Stack Developer Bootcamp at futureproof in October 2021.
+1 year of work experience as an Applications Support Analyst (onsite at Leidos) 👩🏽‍💻

 ## Technologies and Tools 🛠️